-While a few studies have found that caffeine or coffee intake was associated with a higher risk of endometriosis, a large review found that caffeine intake does not increase the risk of the condition (4, 25).
+While a few studies have found that caffeine or coffee intake was associated with a higher risk of endometriosis, a 2021 systematic review, and meta-analysis concluded that caffeine intake does not increase the risk of the condition (

-Although there is no clear evidence linking caffeine or alcohol to the risk or severity of endometriosis, some women still prefer to reduce or remove these substances from their diets.
+Although there is no clear evidence linking caffeine or alcohol to the risk or severity of endometriosis, some people may still prefer to reduce or limit their intake.

-Summary: Some research suggests that caffeine and alcohol may increase the risk of endometriosis.
-Also, a high caffeine intake may increase estrogen levels.
-While this evidence is by no means conclusive, some women still prefer to reduce their intakes.
+Though research has turned up mixed results, some studies suggest that caffeine and alcohol may be associated with an increased risk of endometriosis.
+While this evidence is by no means conclusive, some people may still prefer to reduce their intake.

-Minimizing your intake of processed foods is a good idea for almost anyone, and doing so may also help with the management of endometriosis.
+Minimizing your intake of processed foods is a good idea for almost anyone, and doing so may also help manage endometriosis.

-As a result, limiting your intake of foods such as pastries, chips, crackers, candy and fried foods may help minimize endometriosis-related pain.
+As a result, limiting your intake of foods such as pastries, chips, crackers, candies, and fried foods may help minimize endometriosis-related pain.

 Certain diets may help reduce the symptoms of endometriosis.

-A gluten-free diet is not often recommended for individuals who do not have celiac disease or a specific gluten sensitivity.
-It is restrictive and can be low in fiber and nutrients, while high in refined starches.
+A gluten-free diet is not often recommended for individuals who do not have celiac disease or specific gluten sensitivity.
+It is restrictive and can be low in fiber and nutrients, plus high in refined starches (

 This study did not include a control group, so the placebo effect cannot be accounted for.

-Nevertheless, another study in 300 women found similar results, and it did include a control group.
-One group took medication only, while the other group took medication and followed a gluten-free diet (30).
+Nevertheless, another 2015 study of 300 women found similar results, and it did include a control group.
+One group took only medication, while the other took medication and followed a gluten-free diet (

-The low-FODMAP diet may also be beneficial for women who have endometriosis.
+A low FODMAP diet may also be beneficial for people who have endometriosis.

-This diet was designed to relieve intestinal symptoms in patients with irritable bowel syndrome (IBS).
-It requires avoiding foods high in FODMAPs, a term that stands for fermentable oligo-, di- and monosaccharides and polyols.
+This diet was designed to relieve intestinal symptoms in people with irritable bowel syndrome (IBS).
+It involves avoiding foods high in FODMAPs, a term that stands for fermentable oligo-, di-, and monosaccharides and polyols (

-A study in people with either IBS or IBS and endometriosis found that a low-FODMAP diet improved IBS symptoms in 72% of those who had both endometriosis and IBS, compared to 49% in those with IBS alone (32).
+A study in people with either IBS or IBS and endometriosis found that a low FODMAP diet improved IBS symptoms in 72% of those with both endometriosis and IBS, compared to 49% in those with IBS alone (

-If you decide to give one of these diets a try, it’s a good idea to meet with a dietitian to create a plan that works for you.
+If you decide to try one of these diets, it’s a good idea to meet with a dietitian to create a plan that works for you.

-Summary: A few studies have shown that a gluten-free diet may help reduce endometriosis symptoms, while a low-FODMAP diet may reduce IBS symptoms in women who have endometriosis and IBS.
+A few studies have shown that a gluten-free diet may help reduce endometriosis symptoms, while a low FODMAP diet may reduce IBS symptoms in those who have endometriosis and IBS.

 However, it’s largely unknown how phytoestrogens affect endometriosis.

 Some evidence suggests they may be harmful.
-One study found that women fed soy formula as infants had more than double the risk of endometriosis than women who were not fed soy formula as infants (33).
+For example, one 2015 study found that females fed soy formula as infants had more than double the risk of endometriosis than those who were not fed soy formula as infants (

-Yet, many studies that have examined dietary soy intake in women with endometriosis have found exactly the opposite.
+Yet, many studies that have examined dietary soy intake in people with endometriosis have found exactly the opposite.

 The little evidence that exists seems to support this theory.
 However, more research is needed before conclusions can be made about the effects of soy and other phytoestrogens on endometriosis.

-Summary: Some sources recommend avoiding soy, but it’s not clear whether this is a good recommendation.
+Some sources recommend avoiding soy, but it’s not clear whether this is beneficial.
 While some evidence suggests that soy may have negative effects on endometriosis, other studies have found that it decreases the risk of endometriosis.

 There is no cure for endometriosis, and surgical or medical treatments remain the most effective methods of managing the condition.

-However, making dietary changes is a complementary approach that may help some women manage their symptoms.
+However, making dietary changes is a complementary approach that may help some people manage their symptoms.

-Keep in mind that just as symptoms of the disease vary from person to person, treatments that work best for one woman may not be right for another.
+Remember that just as symptoms of the disease vary from person to person, treatments that work best for one person may not be right for another.

 Take your time to experiment with the tips above to find the approach that’s right for you.